App-vNext/Polly/docs/chaos/index.md

 | [Result](result.md)     | Yes      | Substitute results to fake outcomes in your system.                  |
 | [Latency](latency.md)   | No       | Injects latency into executions before the calls are made.           |
 | [Behavior](behavior.md) | No       | Allows you to inject *any* extra behaviour, before a call is placed. |

-## Usage

-It is usual to place the chaos strategy as the last strategy in the resilience pipeline.
-By placing the chaos strategies as last, they subvert the usual outbound call at the last minute, substituting their fault or adding extra latency, etc. The existing resilience strategies - further out in the `ResiliencePipeline` - still apply, so you can test how the Polly resilience strategies you have configured handle the chaos/faults injected by Simmy.

 ## Common options across strategies